Type the code from the image

-Whereas Flywheel’s day-to-day meetings are usually with clients, our weekly content meetings serve as time to reflect on the insight we have gathered from our client conversations throughout the week.
-If you are a Flywheel client, there’s a good chance we have discussed your goals and objectives in this meeting!
-With that, let’s take you into the room so you can become more familiar with our process!
+Whereas our day-to-day meetings are usually with clients, weekly content meetings serve as a time to reflect on the insight we've gathered from our client conversations throughout the week.
+If you are a Flywheel client, there’s a good chance we've discussed your goals and objectives in this meeting!
+With that, let’s take you into the room so you can become more familiar with our process.

 Usually, our content meetings require us to work backwards.
 First, we identify what information our clients need from us.
 Is there a specific concept, technology, or tool they want to leverage?
 Do they have a specific goal in mind?
 This process is very conversational, we speak candidly about our ideas, reference our own experiences, and build off each others’ thoughts.

 We then determine how we can translate these opportunities into content that will be both informative and interesting to our clients.
 The Flywheel team comes from a range of backgrounds, disciplines, and perspectives.
 One of the best parts of our content meeting is collaborating as a group and hearing how different team members might approach the same topic.
 Next, we ask ourselves, “how can we convey this information in a way that will resonate with a broad audience?”
 Usually, it materializes in a blog post, podcast, whitepaper, or case study.